Final Fantasy XIV (FFXIV)

 Final Fantasy XIV: Game Overview

 Final Fantasy XIV is a long-running MMORPG developed by Square Enix, with a player-driven economy, regular content updates, and a wide range of progression paths.
-Players can focus on story, group combat, crafting, gathering, PvP, housing, or collections, and most veterans rotate between several at once.
+Players can focus on story, group combat, crafting, gathering, PvP, housing, collections, or several goals at the same time.

 Final Fantasy XIV Miqo'te adventurer in a sunlit city